OR, CALAKMUL, BALAMKU AND KOHUNLICH. FINALLY, I CATCH A BREAK ON MY ROAD TRIP OF ARCHAEOLOGY.

 Alert: I’m working under duress with internet on and off more times than a tarts knickers! (excuse me if this old saying is offensive!)
 I will go on to publish and correct it all later!
 IN THE HOWLING WIND AND RAIN DROPS THAT THREATEN MY GEAR EVEN BELOW THE THATCHED ROOF I WILL SAY TATA FOR THE MOMENT!
 That’s all folks!

 Anyhoo, when this chap asked me if I wanted to sneak in and see the Acropolis I just didn’t feel for it.
 I had my car waiting and I didn’t even want to ask how much this secret tour would cost.
-In retrospect I should have done and indeed someone said later that he always had chats with the lesser on site guides and apparently some secret code is to keep saying how you would love to see it while putting your hand to your heart then you make a deal but like I said I felt grumpy and done with this fucking place that was reminding me of Palenque and indeed Uxmal.
+In retrospect, I should have done and indeed someone said later that he always had chats with the lesser on-site guides and apparently some secret code is to keep saying how you would love to see it while putting your hand to your heart then you make a deal but like I said I felt grumpy and done with this fucking place that was reminding me of Palenque and indeed Uxmal.
 I don’t care for being herded and denied access to all the best bits of these famous sites.
-So I left just taking pics of the mock up of a temple front some photos of the promised painted murals and a reconstructed stelae all conveniently by the ladies bogs.
+So I left just taking pics of the mock-up of a temple front some photos of the promised painted murals and reconstructed stelae all conveniently by the ladies’ bogs.
 I sulkily went back to my car, the driver expected me to be euphoric, I explained what had happened and how none of the good gear was to be seen.
 So off we went to Balamku after a quick squabble about prices and time and persuasion on my part that I would use him the following day, he took me to this lesser site which was such a treat.

-I knew I would love this place but sorry about the photos as I didn’t manage to down load them before Google wiped them all out.
+I knew I would love this place but sorry about the photos as I didn’t manage to download them before Google wiped them all out.

 The vibe when I arrived was so much better and trust me this is a gem of a site.
-It’s main attraction is the large stucco sculpture across a wall inside the pyramid.
+Its main attraction is the large stucco sculpture across a wall inside the pyramid.
 On the amble around I was alone for the most part except for a guy doing some restoration at the top of the pyramid.
-It had a nice selection of styles and different buildings in a kind of bite size Mayan site.
+It had a nice selection of styles and different buildings in a kind of bite-size Mayan site.
 I anxiously went round the pyramid and down a narrow corridor that you could easily miss was a set of wooden stairs to the interior.
 It’s really good to finally get inside one for the first time.
 The dark room was dimly lit but what a lovely whole wall of stucco sculpture.
-A tiny square window at the top of the angled pyramid wall occasionally flashed in light when the sun came from behind the clouds giving it a eerily authentic atmosphere.
+A tiny square window at the top of the angled pyramid wall occasionally flashed in light when the sun came from behind the clouds giving it an eerily authentic atmosphere.
 All the sins of the other places were washed away as I gazed enthralled at this sculpture.

 The name of the site derives from the Mayan words Balam (jaguar) and Kú (temple), meaning “Temple of the Jaguar”.
 This name alludes to one of the jaguars embodied in the patterned and polychrome stucco frieze.
 Its most important buildings date from AD 300–600.
 It has one of the largest surviving stucco friezes in the Maya world.
-Balamku was first occupied from around 300 BC.
+Balamku was first occupied around 300 BC.

-In Balamkú there is a unique painted and modeled stucco frieze in the Mayan area, which was made between 550 and 600 AD.
-In the frieze there are 4 ascension scenes alternated with three jaguars.
+In Balamkú there is a unique painted and modelled stucco frieze in the Mayan area, which was made between 550 and 600 AD.
+In the frieze, there are 4 ascension scenes alternated with three jaguars.
 Each one comprises an animal with its head turned back, seated in the front slit of a figurehead of the Earth Monster; his mouth gives way to a king on his throne.
 In addition to illustrating in detail the opposite and complementary aspects of the underworld, the set shows that the dynastic cycle is equated with the solar cycle.
-In this conception, the accession to the throne is illustrated by the king emerging from the jaws of the earth monster, as the Sun rises from the mouth of the Earth; the king’s death is seen as a sunset, when it falls into the mouth of the Earth Monster.
+In this conception, the accession to the throne is illustrated by the king emerging from the jaws of the earth monster, as the Sun rises from the mouth of the Earth; the king’s death is seen as a sunset when it falls into the mouth of the Earth Monster.

 Next Day To KohUnlich and the Pyramid of the Masks.